Diyi2020/Diyi2020.github.io/_pages/about.md

 Inspired by working with scientists, advances in HPC and advances in experimental physics, I believe the high quality quantum data is gradually available and how to use these quantum data smartly with __Machine Learning__ could be a task to look into.

 Looking for applied math postdoc positions starting Fall 2025 in universities, national or industrial labs.
-Main targets are problems related to numerical analysis, machine Learning, quantum many body for materials and quantum algorithms.
-Also interested in Mathematical Physics related topics.